PhiCtl/policy-adaptation-during-deployment/README.md

-# Self-Supervised Policy Adaptation during Deployment
+# Self-Supervised Policy Adaptation during Deployment revisited

-PyTorch implementation of PAD and evaluation benchmarks from
+This work is an adaptation from

 **Self-Supervised Policy Adaptation during Deployment**